dewardvide/AsteroidGame/README.md

 ![](https://github.com/dewardvide/AsteroidGame/blob/main/Screenshot%202025-04-04%20at%2013.50.31.png)

-## Overview

-Asteroid Hunter is a simple, browser-based game where the player controls a spaceship to collect asteroids.
-The game features:

--   **Gameplay:** Use arrow keys or WASD to move the spaceship and collect randomly generated asteroids.
--   **Scoring:** Points are awarded for each asteroid collected.
-Smaller asteroids give more points.
--   **Dynamic Asteroid Behavior:** Asteroids try to avoid the player, making the game more challenging.
--   **Timer:** A 60-second timer adds a time-based challenge.
--   **High Score System:** Keeps track of the top 10 scores with player names.
--   **Leaderboard:** A dedicated screen to view high scores.
--   **Game Over Screen:** Displays the player's final score and prompts for a name if it's a new high score.
--   **Responsive User Interface:** Uses CSS for layout and styling.

-**Note:** High scores are only saved for the current browser session.

-## How to Play

-1.  **Open the `index.html` file** in a web browser.
-2.  **Click the "Start Game" button** on the start screen.
-3.  **Use the arrow keys or WASD keys** to move the spaceship.
-4.  **Collect the asteroids** to score points.
-5.  **The game ends after 60 seconds.**
-6. If you achieve a high score, enter your name when prompted and click "Submit Score".
-7.  **View the leaderboard** by clicking "View Leaderboard" from the start screen or “Leaderboard” after game over.
-8.  **Return to the game** from the leaderboard screen by clicking "Back to Game".
-9.  **Play again** by clicking "Play Again" from the game over screen.

-## Files

--   **`index.html`:** Contains the HTML structure, CSS styling, and JavaScript logic for the game.

-## Game Mechanics

--   **Spaceship Controls:**
-    -   Arrow keys (Left, Right, Up, Down) or WASD keys are used to move the spaceship.
--   **Asteroid Generation:**
-    -   Asteroids are randomly generated and move across the canvas.
-    -   Asteroids avoid the player when they get close.
--   **Scoring:**
-    -   Points are awarded for each asteroid collected.
-    -   Smaller asteroids give more points.
--   **Timer:**
-    -   The game ends when the 60-second timer reaches zero.
--   **High Scores:**
-    -   The top 10 high scores are stored in an array.
-    -   Players are prompted to enter their name if they achieve a high score.

-## Implementation Details

--   **HTML Canvas:** The game is rendered on an HTML5 canvas element.
--   **JavaScript:** The game logic is implemented using JavaScript.
--   **CSS:** The game's layout and styling are handled using CSS.
--   **Game Loop:** The `gameLoop()` function handles the game's update and render cycles.
--   **Leaderboard:** The leaderboard is displayed in an HTML table.
--   **Event Listeners:** Event listeners are used to handle keyboard input and button clicks.
--   **Avoidance behavior:** Asteroids change their direction based on the player location, and their speed is increased when the player is close.
--   **Visual Effects:** hit effects are created when the player hits an asteroid.
--   **Starry Background:** a randomly generated starry background is drawn on the canvas.

-## Dependencies

--   None.
-The game is self-contained within the `index.html` file and runs in any modern web browser.

-## Known Limitations
+## 🎮 Overview

+Asteroid Hunter is a simple, yet engaging, browser-based game where you take the helm of a nimble spaceship, tasked with collecting asteroids amidst the vast expanse of space. 🌌

+**Key Features:**

+* **🕹️ Gameplay:** Intuitive controls!
+Use arrow keys or WASD to navigate your ship and collect those pesky asteroids.
+* **🏆 Scoring:** Rack up points!
+Smaller asteroids yield higher rewards, adding a strategic twist.
+* **👾 Dynamic Asteroids:** These aren't your average space rocks!
+They'll try to evade you, ramping up the challenge.
+* **⏱️ Timer Challenge:** A thrilling 60-second countdown puts your skills to the test.
+* **🥇 High Score Hall of Fame:** Compete for glory!
+The top 10 scores are immortalized with player names.
+* **📊 Leaderboard View:** Check out the competition!
+A dedicated screen showcases the top players.
+* **🏁 Game Over Glory:** Your score is displayed, and if you've made history, you'll be prompted to enter your name!
+* **📱 Responsive UI:** Designed with CSS for a sleek, adaptable experience.

+**⚠️ Note:** High scores are stored for the duration of your current browser session.

+## 🕹️ How to Play

+1.  **🚀 Launch the Adventure:** Open `index.html` in your favorite web browser.
+2.  **▶️ Start the Hunt:** Click the "Start Game" button on the launch screen.
+3.  **🛸 Control Your Ship:** Use arrow keys or WASD to maneuver through space.
+4.  **💎 Collect Asteroids:** Snag those space rocks to boost your score.
+5.  **⏳ Beat the Clock:** Survive and score as many points as possible within 60 seconds.
+6.  **🏆 Achieve Glory:** If you set a new high score, enter your name and click "Submit Score".
+7.  **📊 View the Legends:** Check out the leaderboard by clicking "View Leaderboard" or "Leaderboard" after game over.
+8.  **↩️ Return to Action:** Click "Back to Game" to dive back into the hunt.
+9.  **🔄 Play Again:** Click "Play Again" after a game over to try for a better score.

+## 📂 Files

+* **`index.html`:** The heart of the game!
+Contains all the HTML, CSS, and JavaScript magic.

+## ⚙️ Game Mechanics

+* **🛸 Spaceship Controls:**
+    * Arrow keys (Left, Right, Up, Down) or WASD for seamless navigation.
+* **☄️ Asteroid Generation:**
+    * Randomly generated asteroids populate the canvas, providing a unique challenge each time.
+    * Asteroids exhibit evasive maneuvers as you approach.
+* **💰 Scoring System:**
+    * Points are awarded based on asteroid size – smaller is better!
+* **⏱️ Time Challenge:**
+    * A 60-second timer adds urgency to your asteroid hunting.
+* **🥇 High Score Tracking:**
+    * The top 10 scores are saved, allowing you to compete for the top spot.
+    * New high scores prompt for player name entry.

+## 🛠️ Implementation Details

+* **<canvas> HTML5 Canvas:** The cosmic playground where the game unfolds.
+* **📜 JavaScript:** The engine that drives the game logic and interactivity.
+* **🎨 CSS:** Styles the game elements for an immersive experience.
+* **🔄 Game Loop (`gameLoop()`):** Manages the game's update and rendering cycles.
+* **📊 Leaderboard Table:** Displays the high scores in an organized HTML table.
+* **👂 Event Listeners:** Captures keyboard inputs and button clicks for seamless interaction.
+* **🏃 Asteroid Avoidance:** Asteroids dynamically alter their paths to avoid the player, increasing the challenge.
+* **💥 Visual Effects (Hit Effects):** Dynamic visual feedback when asteroids are collected.
+* **✨ Starry Background:** A randomly generated starfield adds to the cosmic atmosphere.

+## 📦 Dependencies

+* **None!** This game is a standalone experience, running entirely within your browser using `index.html`.

+## ⚠️ Known Limitations

+* **Session-Based High Scores:** High scores are only retained for the current browser session.
+* **Simplified Gameplay:** The game features basic asteroid generation and difficulty.
+* **Aural Absence:** No sound effects are implemented.
+* **Mobile Unoptimized:** The game is not specifically designed for mobile devices.

 -   High scores are only saved for the current browser session.
 -   The game's difficulty and asteroid generation are relatively simple.